guildxyz/guild-gated-contracts/README.md

 ## Verification

-For automatic verification on block explorers, you can use the Etherscan plugin:
+For source code verification on block explorers, you can use the Etherscan plugin:

 ```bash
 npx hardhat verify [contractAddress] [constructorArguments] --network [networkName]
 ```

+Note: the contract's address and the constructor arguments are printed by the deploy script, so they can easily be copied to this command.

-For more detailed instructions, check out it's documentation [here](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan#usage).
+For more detailed instructions, check out the plugin's documentation [here](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan#usage).

 ## Linting